JakuJ/mandelbrot-set-explorer/README.md

 To Do:
 -----
-* Compile the kernel once and save the binary to reduce amortized loading time
 * Use an arbitrary floating point precision library to ~~go even further beyond!~~ allow for deeper zooming in OpenCL kernel.
 * An option to save an image to disk (No more screenshots!)